Kick it Ol' School this summer

 The Fishery could lay claim to having Brisbane’s best fish and chips, and we probably wouldn’t argue.
 Owner Murray Dalton worked as a chef for over 20 years before setting up this joint dedicated to sourcing the freshest products on the market (and in the sea).
 Get schooled on the crispiest chips and seafood so good you’ll go cray(fish) over it.

 Raw fish is an art perfected by the Japanese, and Sono lives up to that standard.
 Not only is their sashimi to die for, their crab dishes will potentially have you re-evaluating your life and why you hadn’t tried them before.
-Yes, all of them, especially the Kani Cream Korokke, because what doesn’t sound great about deep-fried croquettes filled with cream and blue swimmer crab meat.
+Yes, all of them, especially the fresh crab meat croquettes, because what doesn’t sound great about deep-fried croquettes served with shisho salsa.
 Grab your mates and enjoy a group banquet, or a dinner tasting course.
-Sono is re-opening their CBD restaurant in 2018.

-Reef and beef, surf and turf. whatever you call it, it’s what Kingsleys does best.
-Start with Louisiana crab cakes and then head slightly further north with the Alaskan king crab legs – whether you opt to have them chilled, salt and pepper style or wok fried with Singapore chilli sauce is up to you.
+Reef and beef?
+Surf and turf?
+Whatever you call it, it’s what Kingsleys does best.
+Start with yellowfin tuna sashimi and then head slightly further north with the Alaskan king crab legs – whether you opt to have them chilled, salt and pepper style or wok fried with Singapore chilli sauce is up to you.

 The words ‘seafood’ and ‘buffet’ are already drool-inducing on their own, but put them together and you’re liable to start a riot.
 Thyme2’s fresh seafood selection is only a fraction of what you can pile on your plate at the buffet, but why hit up any other station when you can gorge on prawns, oysters and crab?

 Burger with a side of crustacean?
-At St James Crabhouse & Kitchen, you’ll never be so happy to get crabs!
+At St James Crabhouse, you’ll never be so happy to get crabs!
 (Alaskan King crab, to be exact.)
-Along with a plethora of sides and starters, including watermelon and feta skewers (yes please), the menu offers claws, prawns and South Australian mussels.
-American style barbeque and burgers are also an option if you’re feeling fincy.
+Along with a plethora of sides and starters, including sizzling garlic prawns (yes please), the menu offers king crab, prawn po boys and South Australian mussels.
+American style barbecue and burgers are also an option if you’re feeling fincy.

 Pre-pier to be amazed by not only the fresh seafood and pasta at George’s Paragon, but their riverside location and friendly atmosphere.
 With pasta, poultry and prime meats up on the menu as an alternative to their wide range of seafood, no choice is the wrong choice.
 Wrap your head around their barbecued baby octopus, or claw for the live lobster.

 Don’t know where to start?
-In the words of everyone’s favourite blue Pixar fish, ‘just keep swimming, just keep swimming’ through the entire list of the best seafood restaurants Brisbane has to offer.
+In the words of everyone’s favourite blue Pixar fish, ‘just keep swimming, just keep swimming’ through the entire list of the freshest seafood restaurants Brisbane has to offer.